Birth Quota of Non-Generic Degeneracy Points: Conclusions

-\emph{Conclusions.} We have shown that any isolated two-fold non-generic degeneracy point in a 3D configuration space has a birth quota, a maximum number of Weyl points that can be born from the degeneracy point.
+We have shown that any isolated two-fold non-generic degeneracy point in a 3D configuration space has a birth quota, a maximum number of Weyl points that can be born from the degeneracy point.
 This birth quota can be computed as the local multiplicity of the effective Hamiltonian map associated to the degeneracy point.
 We also extended our result to the 2D case with chiral symmetry.
 We have computed the birth quota for the isolated twofold degeneracy points of quasiparticles in 3D crystals, and for the $K$-point electronic degeneracies of multilayer graphene.
 An important open question triggered is whether 3-fold or higher-fold isolated degeneracy points exhibit a similar birth quota effect.
-Our result establishes a strong connection between singularity theory and topological semimetals, and also applies to phononic, magnonic, and photonic band structures.
-Furthermore, the concepts and methods discussed here are applicable to parameter-dependent quantum systems, e.g. multi-terminal Josephson circuits or magnetically controlled quantum spin systems, but also more generally, to physical systems described by matrices, e.g., linearly coupled mechanical oscillators, or linear electronic circuits.
+Our result establishes a strong connection between singularity theory and topological semimetals, and also applies to phononic, magnonic, and photonic band structures \cite{HailongHe,YihaoYang,QiaoluChen,LiLuo}.
+Furthermore, the concepts and methods discussed here are applicable to parameter-dependent quantum systems, e.g. multi-terminal Josephson circuits \cite{Fatemi,FrankTeleportation,FrankSingularity} or magnetically controlled quantum spin systems \cite{Bruno,Wernsdorfer,Frank}, but also more generally, to physical systems described by matrices, e.g., linearly coupled mechanical oscillators \cite{Guba}, or linear electronic circuits.

 \acknowledgments We acknowledge helpful discussions and correspondence with J. Asb\'oth, A. Bernevig, L. Feh\'er, R. Gim\'enez Conejero, M. Hirschmann, L. Oroszl\'any, and A. Schnyder.
 This research was supported by the Ministry of Innovation and Technology (MIT) and the National Research, Development and Innovation Office (NKFIH) within the Quantum Information National Laboratory of Hungary and the Quantum Technology National Excellence Program (Project No. 2017-1.2.1-NKP-2017-00001), by the NKFIH fund TKP2020 IES (Grant No. BME-IE-NAT) under the auspices of the MIT, by the NKFIH through the OTKA Grants FK 124723 and FK 132146, and by the EU Horizon Europe grants IGNITE and ONCHIPS.
 D.~V. was supported by the Swedish Research Council (VR) and the Knut and Alice Wallenberg Foundation.
+D.V. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – ct.qmat (EXC 2147, project-ids 390858490 and 392019), and from the NKFIH under OTKA grant no. FK 146499.
+This project has received funding from the HUN-REN Hungarian Research Network.